brunoaugustoam/brunoaugustoam/README.md

 ## Hi there!
-I'm Bruno, a geologist and MSc in computer science.
+I'm Bruno, a geologist and MSc in computer science

  I’m currently working as a research geologist at the Federal University of Minas Gerais as a service provider for Petrobras in a project to develop automated solutions for geological processing and interpretation, mostly with seismic and petrophysical data.